AutoHotkey Plus Plus (AHK++)

 - IntelliSense: Smart code completion, syntax highlighting, code navigation, and more.

-- New Features: Another benefit to active maintenance is that AHK++ can add new features as users request them.
+- New features: Another benefit to active maintenance is that AHK++ can add new features as users request them.
 For example, quick help, formatter directives, and custom new file templates were all added based on user feedback!

 Install from VS Code or install from VS Code Marketplace: Install AutoHotkey Plus Plus.